leifriksheim/ioverlander-web-react/README.md

 Running a staging environment with docker-compose
 =================================================
+## Defaults
+The compose configuration configures two persistent data directories: `dev_assets` & `dev_pgdata`.
+The default path for these is `../` (the repository's parent folder)

+## docker-compose up
+Launch the containers by running: `cd container && docker-compose -f container.yml up`

 ## Setting up the database
 The standard compose file sets up the postgres container to mount the postgres